profan/yet-another-brainfuck-interpreter/README.md

 Usage
 ------------
-After building the interpreter, simply run it as such:
+After building the interpreter, simply run it as such in your favorite terminal:

-		yabi filename
+		./yabi filename

 Details
 ------------